Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: Park at Friar's Bay and take the trail from the right side.
 Wear shoes with grip.

-Insider tip: Bring everything you need.
+Local tip: Bring everything you need.
 No facilities, no vendors, no music.
 That is exactly the point.

 Anse Marcel

-Tucked into a deep bay almost completely enclosed by green hills, Anse Marcel feels like a private lagoon.
-The water is flat calm on all but the stormiest days -- more lake than ocean.
+The water is flat calm on all but the stormiest days — more lake than ocean.
 Toddlers can splash in the shallows safely, and the gentle slope keeps things shallow far from shore.

 Best for: Families with small children, anyone wanting guaranteed calm water.